 - Directly engage our suppliers and boat owners and encourage them to partner with us by joining the PVR

 In 2019, StarKist Co. purchased 100% of our purse seine tuna supply from ISSF’s PVR listed vessels.
+For this reporting period, 6.5% of our longline purchases were from vessels on the PVR.
 StarKist is committed to increasing purchases from longline vessels registered on the PVR.

 THE CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT OF 2010